Cyberphinx/dotfiles/README.md

 ### omf

 - version: 7 Oh my fish, package manager for fish shell.
-Expecially useful for using nvm with fish shell.
+Especially useful for using nvm with fish shell.

 ### phpactor